-Since my initial visit to Carroll’s Sausage & Country Store in 2014, they’ve opened a second location in Sylvester, Georgia.
-I’ve also stopped in a handful of times for breakfast over the years.
+Since my initial visit to Carroll’s Sausage & Country Store (315 Whittle Cir, Ashburn) in 2014, they’ve opened a second location in Sylvester, Georgia.
+I’ve also stopped in at Carroll’s a handful of times for breakfast over the years.

 It’s a great spot to pick up some snacks for the long road trip home to Miami.
 I can’t get enough of those bacon & sausage biscuits.
 They’re the perfect snack to tide me over, so I won’t overdo it as I’m prone to do on road trips.

-Once you see you see the billboards announcing Carroll’s approaching turnpike exit, you must stop.
+Once you see you see the billboards announcing Carroll’s impending turnpike exit, you must stop.
 I’m not kidding; you really must!

 March 30th, 2014 – It had only been a couple of hours since we left Atlanta, but we skipped breakfast and were now hungry.
-Nothing returns me to primitive behavior like starving and then seeing Carroll’s Sausage & Country Store (315 Whittle Drive) over and over on billboards along I-75.
+Nothing returns me to primitive behavior like starving and then seeing Carroll’s Sausage & Country Store over and over on billboards along I-75.

 It was Saturday at 2 PM (they’re open Mon-Sat 7 AM-7 PM), so we were good.
 After a quick pit stop to refuel at a gas station, we head over to meat nirvana.

-There’s also an area near the entrance where you can order Southern-style breakfast and/or lunch and then sit down to enjoy it.
-We still had a few hours of the trip left, and I definitely want to avoid any stomach issues while traveling.
+There’s also an area near the entrance where you can order Southern-style breakfast or lunch and then sit down to enjoy it.
+We still had a few hours of the trip left, and I wanted to avoid any stomach issues while traveling.

 In other words, I stayed away from the gravy for my biscuits.

-I ordered the large Spicy Country Sausage, which is served on a giant Hot Dog Bun.
+I ordered the large Spicy Country Sausage served on a giant Hot Dog Bun.
 I added some mustard, and it was good to go.
 Ed bought a bunch of uncooked meats to take home.
 Don’t worry; Carroll’s also sells thermal bags to keep your food at the right temp.

 If you find yourself driving on I-75 (Exit 82) near Ashburn, Carroll’s Sausage & Country Store is a great stop to check out.